Our companies are backed by the Best Pick Guarantee. Call one today!

 - A green-tipped nozzle for a 25-degree spray

-If this is your first time working with a pressure washer, I highly recommend you do a similar test run before beginning your project in earnest.
-Most fences and decks are constructed from relatively soft woods, such as pine or cedar, and it’s easy to strip off more of the surface than you intended.
+If this is your first time working with a pressure washer, we highly recommend you do a spot test before beginning your project in earnest.
+Most fences and decks are constructed from relatively soft woods, such as pine or cedar.
+It’s easy to strip off more of the surface than you intended.

-Here are my tips for getting results you’ll be proud of:
+Here are our tips for getting results you’ll be proud of.

 - Move the pressure washer’s wand in an even, up-and-down motion.

 - For the most even cleaning, try not to let the spray linger in any one place.
-As you’re getting the hang of it, you may need to make a couple of passes over the same spot, but that’s much better than getting too aggressive and damaging the wood.
+As you’re getting the hang of it, you may need to make a couple of passes over the same spot.
+That’s a much better option than getting too aggressive and damaging the wood.